ArcaneEngineer/ECS-tutorials/part6.md

 ]
 ```

-This could also have been done via `Array.push()` if you prefer keeping the original array in place.
+Or this could be done via `Array.push()` if you prefer using the existing `ECS.systems` array.

 #### Fixing systems to work with the new ECS

-If you run the code now, you should see some errors, as there are some small bumps to address: Because we removed all named `transforms`, `turrets`, `trackLefts` etc., we now have broken references to these in our systems functions.
+If you run the code now, you should see some errors, as there are some small bumps to address: Because we removed all named `transforms`, `turrets`, `trackLefts` etc., we now have broken references to these inside our systems functions.
 You can solve this in one of two ways:

-***EITHER*** (1) Change the references to pull these arrays off the `ECS` itself (where they were stored on population and initialisation).
-This adds some overhead lines to system functions, but it means we don't need to store multiple references to the same array.
+**EITHER** (1) Change the references to pull these arrays off the `ECS` itself (where they were stored on population and initialisation).
+This adds some overhead lines into system functions, _but_ we don't need to store multiple references to the same array.
 For example:

 ```
 function updateMotionFromTracks(e)